 - Meet with the student and his or her family during the opening week of School and registration.
 For new international students, host families should be on campus to say hello when the students arrive at Pennington for the first time.
-The dates for welcoming events for 2016–17 are September 4–6.
+The date for welcoming events for 2018-19 is September 2.

 - Establish a relationship with the student(s) you are hosting by:

 summer contact via phone, email etc.,

 attendance at school activities when you are available (e.g. fall play, soccer game, Convocation),

 letters or postcards to stay in touch over breaks,